vishnuedappatt/task_management_system/readme.md

 Note the ```(env)``` in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set up by virtualenv2.

 Once ```pip``` has finished downloading the dependencies:
+Note: please create a .env file and copy paste the key from sample.env file and replace with the other keys.
 ```python
 (env)$ cd task_management
 (env)$ python3 manage.py runserver